Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Introduction

 For the proof of Theorem \ref{thmA}, we will establish a weakly compact action on the continuous core of $L^\infty(\G)\ovt B$ as the one \textit{relative to $B$}.
 The central weak amenability of $\widehat{\G}$ is used to find approximation maps on the continuous core, which are relative to $B\rtimes \R$.
 Then combined with the amenability of $\R$, we construct appropriate approximation maps on the core relative to $B$.
 In this process, since $B$ is not with expectation in the core, we use operator valued weighs instead.
 This is our strategy for the first step.

 For the second step, although we go along a very similar line to \cite{Is13}, we need a rather different (and general) approach to the proof.
-See the comment before Lemma \ref{lemma for free quantum group3}.
 We note that this is why we assume only bi-exactness of $\widehat{\G}$, and do not need the notion of \textit{condition (AOC)$^+$} as in \cite{Is12,Is13}.

 This paper organizes as follows.
 In Section \ref{Preliminaries}, we recall fundamental facts for our paper, such as Tomita--Takesaki theory, free quantum groups, bi-exactness, weak amenability, and Popa's intertwining techniques.